AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get Header for User`

-Validate that a User exists.
+Validate that a user exists.
 This endpoint is identical to the GET
             one, but it does not return an object in the body.

 ### Request